aaronstevenwhite/arcweight/docs/core-concepts/README.md

 # Core Concepts

-This section provides a mathematically rigorous introduction to Weighted Finite State Transducers (WFSTs) and semirings as implemented in ArcWeight.
-Building upon the foundational work in finite-state methods {{#cite mohri1997finite}} {{#cite kuich1986semirings}}, we assume familiarity with basic automata theory and focus on formal definitions, implementation details, and practical applications.
+This section provides a formal treatment of Weighted Finite State Transducers (WFSTs) and semirings as implemented in ArcWeight.
+Following the established theoretical foundations of finite-state methods {{#cite mohri1997finite}} {{#cite kuich1986semirings}}, we present formal definitions, implementation details, and practical considerations for computational linguists and engineers.

 ## Table of Contents